Kirui-Brian/file_metadata_analyser/README.md

 ## Contact & Support

-For questions or issues, please refer to the course materials or consult the instructor.
+For questions or issues, please refer to the course materials or consult the lecturer.

 ---